wacncontent/CustomizeTool/removeCommentOutput/articles/sql-database/sql-database-dotnet-how-to-use.md

-If you choose to use Visual Studio and your configuration doesn't include an Azure web application as a front-end, there are no additional tools or SDKs needed to be installed on the development computer.
+If you choose to use Visual Studio and your configuration doesn't include an Azure web site as a front-end, there are no additional tools or SDKs needed to be installed on the development computer.
 You can just start developing your application.